 The current FPA Board:

-Joe Federman, (AP Bureau Chief and FPA Chairman), Richard Colebourn (BBC Bureau Chief and Deputy FPA Chairman), Rushdi Abualouf (BBC), Luke Baker (Reuter's Bureau Chief), Matthew Kalman (Mail on Sunday), Isabel Kershner (NYT), Mohammed Najib (IHS Jane's), John Reed (Financial Times), Dusan Vranic (AP).
+Joe Federman, (AP Bureau Chief and FPA Chairman), Richard Colebourn (BBC Bureau Chief ), Rushdi Abualouf (BBC), Gwen Ackerman ( Bloomberg News), Luke Baker (Reuter's Bureau Chief), Ruth Eglash ( The Washington Post), Nir Elias ( Reuters News), Isabel Kershner (NYT), Mohammed Najib (IHS Jane's).

 Executive Secretary: Glenys Sugarman 0547545831